tldr-pages/tldr/pages/common/rsync.md

 `rsync {{path/to/source}} {{path/to/destination}}`

-- Use achive mode (recursively copy directories, copy symlinks without resolving, and preserve permissions, ownership and modification times):
+- Use archive mode (recursively copy directories, copy symlinks without resolving, and preserve permissions, ownership and modification times):

 `rsync --archive {{path/to/source}} {{path/to/destination}}`